melodyserra/FEWD39-Melody/week_2/README.md

 ![The Mirror](img/the_mirror.png)

-3. The Skinny
+3. The Skinny - *Stretch Exercise*

 ![The Skinny](img/the_skinny.png)

-4. The Absolute
+4. The Absolute - *Stretch Exercise*

 ![The Absolute](img/the_absolute.png)